Lefraudeur/Fortnite-Neural-Network-Cheat/README.md

 3. At this point, if the build succeeds, your output files will be in the `Build` folder (next to the `Project` folder).
 You should see the files `<yourcheat>.exe`, `Network.cfg`, and `Network.weights`.

-4. Download the Nvidia cuDNN and OpenCV dependencies bundle from [here](https://mega.nz/file/q4hk2STD#cGJ8IyHvlPCAAzm9x14C2Wtb-wDdnGaU1VTTvum1CeU).
+4. Download the NVIDIA cuDNN and OpenCV dependencies bundle from [here](https://mega.nz/file/q4hk2STD#cGJ8IyHvlPCAAzm9x14C2Wtb-wDdnGaU1VTTvum1CeU).
 Extract this archive and place all of the DLLs into the same folder as your `<yourcheat>.exe` executable.

 5. Run the `<yourcheat>.exe` executable.
 I shouldn't have to tell you this.